 To put it simply insulants create a wall between your home’s internal climate and the climate of the space around your home.
 When the heat is high and the air is humid, the right insulation system will keep the moisture from coming into your home and it will keep the heat at bay as well.
 This means that your AC will not have to run for as long or as often to keep your home pleasant.
-When it is at its coldest outside, you can trust your insulation to keep the heat your furnace has made from leaking out of your home.
+When it is at its coldest outside, you can trust your insulation to keep the heat your furnace has produced from leaking out of your home.

-Insulation R Value By Type
+Insulation R-value By Type

 Stabilized cellulose is a blown in insulant.
-It has a per inch r value of 3.5.
-This means it would take about 17 inches to meet the suggested r value for Michigan attics.
+It has a per inch r-value of 3.5.
+This means it would take about 17 inches to meet the suggested r-value for Michigan attics.
 It is made from 100% recycled materials.

 Fiberglass can be used as loose fill or batt insulation.
-This insulant has a per inch r value of 2.5.
-This means it would take about 24 inches to meet the suggested r value for Michigan attic.
+This insulant has a per inch r-value of 2.5.
+This means it would take about 24 inches to meet the suggested r-value for Michigan attic.
 This material consists of interwoven glass fibers.

 Denim can be used as loose fill or batt.
-This insulant has a per inch r value of 3.
-This means it would take about 20 inches to meet the suggested r value for Michigan attic.
+This insulant has a per inch r-value of 3.
+This means it would take about 20 inches to meet the suggested r-value for Michigan attic.
 This product is made from 100% recycled material.

-Got Questions About Insulation R Values?
+Got Questions About Insulation R-Values?

-If you have a question about your insulation r value call us at 888-PRO-1998 (888-776-1998).
+If you have a question about your insulation r-value call us at 888-PRO-1998 (888-776-1998).
 One of our experts can help you learn what Pro Grade insulants can do for your home.
 You can also schedule a FREE no-pressure insulation estimate today.